Tadalafil

 Why does tadalafil cause headaches?

 If you get headaches whilst taking tadalafil, they often go away or become milder once your body gets used to the treatment.
 You can use over the counter painkillers like paracetamol to treat headaches.
 You can also try drinking plenty of water and resting in a dark, quiet room until your symptoms improve.
-Speak to your doctor if you keep getting headaches when taking tadalafil or if they become unmanageable.

 Can tadalafil cause heartburn?

 Tadalafil can cause heartburn, but it does tend to go away on its own within a few hours of taking the medication.
-If you do get heartburn with tadalafil, try taking it with a large glass of water or eating a small meal beforehand.
+If you do get heartburn with tadalafil, try taking the tablet with a large glass of water or eating a small meal beforehand.
 Avoid taking antacids with tadalafil, as these can affect how it is absorbed, making it less likely to work effectively.

 Why isn’t tadalafil working for me?